background-image

 My inspiration to become a medical assistant stems from my passion for helping others and my interest in the healthcare field.
 I have always been drawn to roles that allow me to make a positive impact on people's lives, and I believe that being a medical assistant is a perfect fit for my skills and interests.

-How to Answer ItWhen answering this question, focus on your motivations and experiences that led you to this career path.
+How to Answer ItWhen answering this question, focus on your motivations and experiences that led you to pursue this career.
 Highlight any relevant coursework, volunteer work, or personal experiences that shaped your decision.

-Example Answer:I have always wanted to work in healthcare because I enjoy helping people.
-Volunteering at a local clinic solidified my desire to become a medical assistant.
+Example Answer:I have always wanted to work in healthcare, and my volunteer experience at a local clinic solidified my desire to become a medical assistant.

 icon